 Motor Skill Development

 Motor skills are the movements babies make with their muscles.
-Motor Skills Toys help babies improve these skills.
-Playing with soft blocks, rattles, and push toys makes babies use their hands and legs.
+Or, Skills Toys help babies improve these skills.
+Lying with soft blocks, rattles, and push toys makes babies use their hands and legs.
 This strengthens muscles and improves coordination.

 - Fine motor skills: Using fingers to grasp small toys, such as soft rattles or stacking cups.